-Hugo G. Urrutia is a multidisciplinary artist-designer, interested in the cross-pollination between art and architecture.
-His artwork challenges the notion of what constitutes a piece of art.
+Hugo Garcia Urrutia is an interdisciplinary artist, interested in the cross-pollination between art and architecture.
 A graduate and active member of the Architectural Association in the United Kingdom, Urrutia’s work creates a distinct spatiality located at the interstice of art and architecture.
-His work explores and uses technology for design and fabrication, with a sensitive and conscious reminder of the creativity of human endeavor.
+His work explores and uses the technology for design and fabrication, with a sensitive and conscious reminder of the creativity of human endeavor.

 Urrutia graduated from the Architectural Association in 2013, earning a Master of Architecture in the Design & Make programme.
 In 2000, he graduated from Texas Tech University, with a Bachelor of Architecture and Design and received the 2000 Outstanding Thesis Award.
 In 2004, he founded Decorazon Gallery in Dallas’ historic Bishop Arts District where he directed, curated and exhibited numerous art/architectural exhibitions for national and international artists.

 His personal artwork has been exhibited in the United States, United Kingdom, Thailand, Colombia, Korea and Hong Kong.
 His participation in art and architectural competitions and public projects include; the AIA Cincinnati, where he received the Design Award for the 2000 National Urban Poetry I competition and the 2005 ARQUINE – International Architecture Competition in